ManApart/quest-command/notes.md

 targets have gravityParent.
 If that target is removed from scope, the evaluate a fall
 - fall - lower z until collide with other
 - collide - use size and location, iterate through other targets

+AI doesn't seem to be working for enemy in battle: not making a choice / attacking player